cas-bioinf/rboAnalyzer/docs/help.md

  for each HSPs it chooses the estimated full-length sequence with higher score to covariance model.

 ### Estimation of homology
-Here we compute score for relation between the estimated full-lenght sequence and query sequence.
+Here we compute score for relation between the estimated full-length sequence and query sequence.
 The computation is based on aligning covariance model (CM) to each estimated full-length sequence with `cmalign` program from the Infernal package.